-TE series gas furnaces are shipped with the bottom panel installed as shown in Figure 28 (page 30).
-If the furnace is installed with only side return air, the bottom panel must not be removed.
-If the furnace is installed with bottom return air, the bottom panel must be removed.
-See Bottom Panel Removal on page 19.
+TC series gas furnaces are shipped with the bottom panel installed (Figure 29).
+If the upflow furnace is installed using both side return air inlets, the bottom panel must not be removed.
+The bottom panel must be in place if the bottom of the furnace is not being used as a return.